-It is possible that potential sources of environmental problems may be right out in the open and visible.
-Keep in mind that even though some of these things are present, they may not have resulted in environmental impacts
+Potential sources of environmental problems may be right out in the open and visible.
+Remember that even though some of these things are present, they may not have resulted in environmental impacts.

 But if your observations reveal that all might not be right with the property, you may want to consider consulting an experienced environmental professional.
-Not only will they understand what additional resources are available to identify potential past and current environmental issues, but can often identify which of those issues are likely to have an impact on the property and how serious the impact might be.
+Not only will they understand what additional resources are available to identify potential past and current environmental issues, but they can often identify which of those issues are likely to impact the property and how serious the impact might be.

 Environmental professionals can also offer you valuable insight into what steps you might take to resolve any issues before you finalize your purchase.
 That is important because it can play a part in understanding potential financial liabilities with the property.
 It might be as simple as providing some context to your observations, or in other cases, there may be a valid reason to do more investigation.